-Twice monthly (October - June) presentation at which important articles relevant to hematology-oncology are critically reviewed and presented by the fellows, with input and mentoring from appropriate faculty members.
+Journal Club * is a twice monthly (September - June) presentation at which important articles relevant to hematology-oncology are critically reviewed and presented by the fellows, with input and mentoring from appropriate faculty members.

 Program Leadership and Administration:

 Dr. Roy Herbst and Dr. Madhav Dhodapkar are the Chiefs of the Section of Medical Oncology and the Section of Hematology, respectively.
 Dr. Jill Lacy is the Director of the Medical Oncology-Hematology Fellowship Training Program.
 Dr. Nikolai Podoltsev is the Associate Program Director for Hematology and Dr. Harriet Kluger is the Associate Program Director for Research.
 Dr. Michal Rose is the local on-site director of fellowship activities at the VA CT Healthcare System of West Haven, where she is also the Chief of the Section of Hematology-Oncology and Cancer Center Director.
-At St. Raphael’s Hospital in New Haven, Dr. Andrea Silber is the local on-site director of fellowship activities.
+At the St. Raphael’s Campus of Yale-New Haven Hospital, Dr. Andrea Silber is the local on-site director of fellowship activities.
 The Fellowship Administrator and Coordinator is Savannah Woods.